-The TX data Path consists of two FIFOs, the TX status and data.
-The TX Status FIFO can be read from two locations.
-The TX Status FIFO Port will perform a destructive read, thus "Popping" the data from the TX Status FIFO.
-There is also the TX Status FIFO PEEK location.
-This location allows a non-destructive read of the top (oldest) location of the FIFO.
+The TX Data Path consists of two FIFOs, TX Status and RX Data.
+The TX Status FIFO also has two ports at different locations.
+When the TX Status FIFO Port is read, the top of the TX Status FIFO is popped.
+When the TX Status FIFO PEEK Port is read, the top of the TX Status FIFO is not popped.